-There are many methods that can be used when fishing steelhead in rivers and I will discuss them below.
+There are many methods that can be used when fishing steelhead in rivers and I will discuss them all below.

 When Do The Steelhead Enter Rivers – Timing The Runs

-We should probably discuss when and why the steelhead enter rivers because if you know when they enter the rivers in large numbers you can catch a lot more steelhead.
+We should probably discuss when and why the steelhead enter rivers because if you know when they enter the rivers in large numbers you will be able to catch a lot more steelhead.

-Most steelhead will spawn in the spring but some will spawn late fall and in the winter if the conditions are right for them.
+Most steelhead will spawn in the spring but some will spawn in late fall and in the winter if the conditions are right for them.

 Oftentimes, water temperatures, rains, and even wind directions will trigger the steelhead runs.

 Rains Trigger Steelhead Runs

 Big rains will increase water flows in the river and those heavier flows will flow further out into the lake or ocean, and as schools of stagging steelhead swim through these flows they will turn and head up the river.
 The higher the water the further the flow will go out into the lake and the further the current goes the more fish will find that flow and go up the river.

 The increased flows also offer the steelhead a sense of security and make it easier for them to get through shallow sections and over obstructions like dams and falls.
 Higher flows can also make the steelhead less weary and bite more.